John Agresto: Career

 Department, the White House withdrew his nomination.

-Soon after returning to the NEH, Agresto was elected to serve as President of St. John's College in Santa Fe, New Mexico, a post he held for 11 years.
+Soon after returning to the NEH, Agresto was elected to serve as President of St. John's College in Santa Fe, New Mexico, a position he held for 11 years.
+Defense Secretary Donald Rumsfeld's wife sat on St. John's board during his tenure.

-In 2002-03, he served as both professor and Lilly Senior Research Fellow at Wabash College in Indiana.
+In 2002 and 2003, he served as both professor and Lilly Senior Research Fellow at Wabash College in Indiana.